 “Edwin, would you put this ring on?” said Mary, handing him Sean’s band.
 “I want to know everything, I think it might be easier this way.”

 “No. I’m too old.
-It takes a lot out of a person.
+It takes a lot out of a person, it could kill me.
 I won’t do it again,” Edwin said, “It’s yours to use with Sean.
 It’s good, now that you’re married.
-It will bind you together, but be careful how you use them.”
+It will bind you together, but be careful i the ways you use them.”

 “Did you ever go too far when you used the ring with Emily?”